 Tooth Extractions at Hill & Ioppolo Oral and Facial Surgeons of Lubbock

 In Lubbock, TX, our team understands many patients are nervous about having a tooth removed, but our office can help you find the best option for replacing or extracting your teeth.
-Whether you are interested in dental implants, dentures, or other options, a consultation with one of our oral surgeons will help you find the best treatment plan for your needs.
-We encourage you to browse the information on the site to learn about our treatment plans or contact our office form more information.
+Whether you are interested in dental implants, dentures, or other options, a consultation with Dr. Ioppolo will help you find the best treatment plan for your needs.
+We encourage you to browse the information on the site to learn about our treatment plans or contact our office for more information.